Manta-Network/manta-rs/manta-trusted-setup/README.md

 This process will generate four new files in the directory containing ceremony data.
 These consist of three auxiliary files containing the challenge hashes for contributions to the three individual Manta Pay circuits as well as one file containing the overall contribution hashes.
 It is this last file (`contribution_hashes.txt`) that contains the hashes that were announced by participants, as in the above tweet.

 If the process terminates without error then all contribution proofs were valid, *i.e.* the ceremony obeyed the MPC protocol and the proving keys are secure as long as at least 1 of the 4,382 participants contributed honestly.
-The hashes `contribution_hashes.txt` can be compared to those provided in the previous section.
+The hashes in `contribution_hashes.txt` can be compared to those provided in the previous section.

 Note that this process may take a long time (about 15 hrs on 32 Gb RAM AWS c6i.4xlarge instance).

 ## Low Trust: Initial State Check

 In addition to checking the contribution proofs as above, a user may wish to check that the ceremony's genesis state was computed correctly.
-This requires computing the genesis state from Phase 1 KZG parameters and the circuit description.
+This requires computing the genesis state from Phase 1 KZG parameters and the circuit descriptions.

 The Phase 1 used in this ceremony was Round 72 of the Perpetual Powers of Tau (PPoT) ceremony.
 These parameters may be downloaded [here](https://ppot.blob.core.windows.net/public/challenge_0072).
 Note that due to the large size of the PPoT ceremony this file is approximately 100 Gb.